M66B/FairEmail/docs/FAQ-da-rDK.md

 Empty messages and/or corrupt attachments are probably being caused by a bug in the server software.
 Older Microsoft Exchange software is known to cause this problem.
 Mostly you can workaround this by disabling *Partial fetch* in the advanced account settings:

-Settings > Manual setup > Accounts > tap account > tap advanced > Partial fetch > uncheck
+Indstillinger > Manuel opsætning > Konti > konto > avanceret > Delvis hentning > afmarkér

-After disabling this setting, you can use the message 'more' (three dots) menu to 'resync' empty messages.
+Efter deaktivering af indstillingen kan du benytte trepriks-beskedmenuens 'mere'-menu til at 'gensynke' tomme beskeder.
 Alternatively, you can *Delete local messages* by long pressing the folder(s) in the folder list and synchronize all messages again.

 Disabling *Partial fetch* will result in more memory usage.